Northeast Pediatrics & Adolescent Medicine Listed by anubis Ransomware Group

 - Let remediation specialists handle takedown requests across data brokers and leak sites for you while you focus on securing accounts.

 The speed with which ransomware groups move from breach to public shaming leaves little room for delay.
 Starting protective steps now can limit how far this incident travels.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and more than 100 platforms, AI-powered identity-chain mapping that connects online handles to real identities, hands-on remediation by specialists, and full household coverage that includes children’s gaming accounts.
-One short forward-looking step—mapping and locking down every link created by this breach—can keep your family’s information from fueling the next wave of identity theft or doxxing.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and more than 100 platforms, AI-powered identity-chain mapping that connects online handles to real identities, hands-on remediation by specialists, and full household coverage that includes children’s gaming accounts.
+One short forward-looking step—mapping and locking down every link created by this claimed breach—can keep your family’s information from fueling the next wave of identity theft or doxxing.